dashersw/cote-workshop/README.md

 Admin interface will be available in [http://localhost:5000](http://localhost:5001)

-Run the end user interface:
+Run the end user interface in a separate terminal window (or tab):

 ```
 node end-user/server